markflemingtennis/tennis-blog/content/posts/five-strategies-for-winning-from-the-baseline.md

 +++
 A common perception among players I have worked with at all level is that pure raw power wins tennis matches.

-1 Hit the ball in the court.

-2 Hit the ball to your opponent's weakness.
+Power is a wonderful ability to have.

+However, when are unable to control every shot we hit from the baseline what our some strategies or patterns we should utilize.

+## Hit The Ball In The Court

+## Hit To The Opponent's Weakness

 (As you progress hit your forehand to their backhand).

 3 Hit the ball crosscourt to maximize your margin for error and to move your opponent.